Ethan Minsker

 Ethan Hart Minsker (born August 25, 1969) is an American writer, filmmaker, artist, fanzine publisher and founding member of the Antagonist Movement.
 His work has received a feature in the French-edition of Vice magazine.

 Films

-A music video Minsker made for the Washington punk band Desiderata was featured on the independent section on MTV's 120 Minutes.
+A music video Minsker made for the Washington punk band Desiderata was featured on the independent section of MTV's 120 Minutes.
 His thesis project Amorosis, a 30-minute, 16 mm narrative film, was a finalist at the New York Film Festival.
 After graduating with honors, Minsker began working on independent films and music videos as a grip and electric.

 Minsker's first music documentary was Anything Boys Can Do.
 The film was exhibited at Exit Art Gallery and the Brooklyn Museum.
 The film won several awards and played in 50 film festivals worldwide.